It has long been a principle of military strategy

 against the other.
 It does not take into account differences in force

-quality, the possibility of surprise, the confusion of battle, and
+quality, the possibility of surprise,

 other factors that might affect the outcome.
 The model also breaks down